ck090/tensorflowregression/README.md

-# tensorflowregression
+# Tensorflow.js Regression
-An online portal where different types of regressions using tensorflow.js can be found out!
+An online canvas where we can interactively work with different types of Regression
+1. Linear Regression
+2. Binomial Regression
+3. Trinomial Regression